SamOBrienOlinger/PP4/README.md

    - Below is an image of the embedded map regarding the clubhouse and training centre for users to locate Cockapoo Club's premises.

-   - Also seenbelow is a list of free suports to members to encourage users to join Cockapoo Club, visit the centre and socialise with others in this special community.
-As menioned, this aspect of the porject makes it stand out from other websites that may provide similar information about Cockapoos and other pets.
-The value of this content to the user is the list it provides of the main benefits to becoming a new member and particapting in the community in person.
+   - Also seen below is a list of free supports to members to encourage users to join Cockapoo Club, visit the centre and socialise with others in this special community.
+As mentioned, this aspect of the project makes it stand out from other websites that may provide similar information about Cockapoos and other pets.
+The value of this content to the user is the list it provides of the main benefits to becoming a new member and participating in the community in person.

-   - Opening times for the clubhouse and training centre are also avialble to the user.
+   - Opening times for the clubhouse and training centre are also available to the user.

        ![clubhouse map](assets/README.md-images/README.md-map-supports-opening-hours.png)